Let Them Eat Gluten Free Cake

 Home » Recipes » Gluten Free Pie & Pastry Recipes

-Easiest Ever Gluten Free Rough Puff Pastry
+Easy Gluten Free Puff Pastry (Rough Puff)

-Published: Jan 14, 2022 · Modified: May 25, 2025 by Kim · This post may contain affiliate links · 80 Comments
+Modified: Nov 20, 2025 · Published: Jan 14, 2022 by Kim · This post may contain affiliate links · 87 Comments

 Jump to Recipe Print Recipe

-rough puff pastry side view with layers
+rough puff pastry side view with layers.

 I posted my recipe for gluten free quick puff back in May of 2019 and then a revised version in January of 2022 that I thought was great (and it still is).
 BUT, I find myself never being able to leave well enough alone.
 That's a good thing for y'all, though (and myself) because it often leads to bigger and better things.
 And in this case, the difference is staggering.